Former Fox News CEO Roger Ailes dies at 77

 Bush tweeted Thursday that Ailes "wasn't perfect," but credited him for helping his presidential campaign.

-Following aiding Bush, Ailes transitioned from political campaigns back to the small screen.
+Following his support of Bush, Ailes transitioned from political campaigns back to the small screen.

 In 1993, he served as president of CNBC and helped create the spinoff America's Talking channel that was later replaced by MSNBC.
 Ailes understood the importance of a having a niche.